MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-log-collection.md

 You can set the retention policy of the storage account between 1 and 365 days.
 For more information about setting the retention policy, see [storage account diagnostic settings](https://docs.microsoft.com/azure/azure-monitor/platform/archive-diagnostic-logs#diagnostic-settings).

-## Collecting logs from multiple Azure Stack systems
+### Collecting logs from multiple Azure Stack systems

 As a best practice, only save diagnostic logs from the same Azure Stack stamp within a storage account.
-If you need to collect diagnostic logs from another stamp, save them to a separate storage account.
+Save diagnostic logs from another stamp to a separate storage account.

+### Retention policy

 ## Bandwidth consumption

-If you are on a restricted
+If you are on a restricted...

 <!---For follow up: what are best practices for expiration, why SAS tokens are not used (place in SAS URL topic), can I point multiple Azure Stack systems to the same storage account?
 Etc. etc.